gearsix/sya/README.txt

   To do this 'pyinstaller' seems most convenient (installed via "pip install pyinstaller"):

-	pyinstaller sya-pyqt.py --one-file --windowed --add-data "folder.png:."
+	pyinstaller sya-pyqt.py -F --windowed --add-data "folder.png:."

+  On Windows, you'll need to use the following:

+	pyinstaller sya-pyqt.py -F --windowed --add-data "folder.png;."

   This process also works to create binaries for the terminal version of the tool (sya.py).
 When building that version, the "--windowed" and "--add-data "folder.png:."" arguments don't need to be included.

 INSTALL
   There are a lot of ways to install this tool.